adamarkon/sft-audit-events-splunk/README.md

 ### 2.0.0
  - Use new audits API for more efficient audits retrieval
- - Retrive all audits since the last retrieved audit and now, instead of just 100 at a time.
+ - Retrieve all audits since the last retrieved audit and now, instead of just 100 at a time.

 ### 1.0.5